Pillory: Uses

-In 1816, use of the pillory was restricted in England to punishment for perjury or subornation.
-The pillory as penalty was abolished in England and Wales in 1837, after Lord John Russell had said "I shall likewise propose to bring in a Bill to abolish the punishment of the pillory—a punishment which is never inflicted."
+Use of the pillory was restricted in England by the Pillory Abolition Act 1816 (56 Geo.
+3. c.
+138) to punishment for perjury or subornation.
+The pillory as penalty was abolished in England and Wales by the Pillory Abolition Act 1837 (7 Will.
+4 & 1 Vict. c.
+23), after Lord John Russell had said "I shall likewise propose to bring in a Bill to abolish the punishment of the pillory—a punishment which is never inflicted."
 However, the stocks remained in use, though extremely infrequently, until 1872.
 The last person to be pilloried in England was Peter James Bossy, who was convicted of "wilful and corrupt perjury" at the Old Bailey Oyer and Terminer in 1830.
 He was sentenced to seven years penal transportation to Van Diemen's Land, six months in prison at Newgate and one hour in the pillory in the Old Bailey.

 In France, time in the "pilori" was usually limited to two hours.
 It was replaced in 1789 by "exposition", and abolished in 1832.
 Two types of devices were used: